jpremmel/ParksLookup/README.md

 ## Description

-_The purpose of this project was to practice building an API with full CRUD (create, read, update, and delete) functionality for state and national parks.
-Parks can be searched by name, location, terrain, and description._
+The purpose of this project was to practice building an API with full CRUD (create, read, update, and delete) functionality for state and national parks.
+Parks can be searched by name, location, terrain, and description.

 ## Setup/Installation Requirements

 * _Clone this repository_
-* _Navigate to the main directory, "ParksLookup"_
+* _Navigate to the main directory, "parks-lookup"_
 * _Navigate to the API project directory, "Parks"_
 * _Run the command "dotnet restore"_
 * _Run the command "dotnet ef database update"_